jbrz0/folio-v11b/README.md

 # Deployment
 1) Optionally remove `.html` file extensions in links to hide in URL bar
+2) Build website with `yarn run build`
-2) On your server install forever globally `sudo npm install forever -g`
+3) On your server install forever globally `sudo npm install forever -g`
-3) On your server, in your project directory run `forever start -c "npm start" ./`
+4) On your server, in your project directory run `forever start -c "npm start" ./`

 **Debug deployment**
 To check if `forever` processes are running run `forever list`